ziyw/ziyw.github.io/reading.markdown

 ## 2020

 **Books**
-- City of Thieves by David Benioff
+- City of Thieves by David Benioff, fiction
 - Killing and Dying by Adrian Tomine, comic
 - The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win by Maria Konnikova, nonfiction
 - The Mythical Man-Month by Frederick Brook, nonfiction